-Ulster, Leinster, Munster, Connacht locked and loaded
+Ulster, Leinster, Munster, Connacht locked and loaded, plus transfer news.

 Leinster vs. Ospreys: 7.35pm TG4, Premiersports

 Leo Cullen has made good his pledge to field strong teams for the remainder of the URC with just five changes to the starting team that beat Northampton.
-Jimmy O’Brien makes his first start of the year and Jimmy O’Brien is also back from injury, but there is still no sign of Garry Ringrose or Hugo Keenan coming back from injury.
+Jimmy O’Brien makes his first start of the year and Jimmy O’Brien is also back from injury, but there is still no sign of James Ryan, Garry Ringrose ,or Hugo Keenan coming back from injury, although Cullen says all could be fit for the European Cup final.

 Ospreys are 10th.
 In the table overall and still very much in the hunt for a play-off and Champions league place.
 They will undoubtedly give this match a good rattle, but it is hard to see them staying with Leinster, especially when the respective benches come on.
 Leinster will be hoping that Glasgow come a cropper against the Bulls in Johannesburg to allow them to reclaim top spot in the table.
 Prediction: Leinster to win

 For next season Leinster have recruited RG Snyman and Jordie Barrett (from December to the end of the season) and promoted loose head Jack Boyle, tight head Paddy McCarthy, and back row James Culhane from their academy.
+Paddy McCarthy has only spent one year in the Academy, following a successful Ireland u.20 campaign.
+It is highly unusual for Leinster to offer a full contract to a prop so young.
+Perhaps they feel he is on course to follow his brother Joe McCarthy to international stardom.

-Michael Ala’alatoa (Clermont), Jason Jenkins (Sharks), Ross Molony (Bath), and Ed Byrne (Cardiff) will be leaving the club.
+Cian Healy (36) has signed a one year contract extension, but Michael Ala’alatoa (Clermont), Jason Jenkins (Sharks), Ross Molony (Bath), and Ed Byrne (Cardiff) will be leaving the club.
 A pity another Irish club couldn’t have picked them up.
-There is, as yet no sign of any major signing of a tight head – the most glaring weakness in the Leinster squad.
+There is, as yet no sign of any major signing of a proven test class tight head – the most glaring weakness in the Leinster squad.

 LEINSTER: Ciarán Frawley; Jordan Larmour, Jamie Osborne, Robbie Henshaw, Jimmy O’Brien; Ross Byrne, Luke McGrath; Andrew Porter, Rónan Kelleher, Tadhg Furlong; Ross Molony, Jason Jenkins; Ryan Baird, Will Connors, Caelan Doris (capt).